kamo04/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This script prints out the result of Power divided by DIVIDE Displays the result of BREATH to the power of Love Converts a base2 number to base10
+Prints all the combinations of two letters except oo